-Philosophy for children will be offered to all Primary and Year 7 students to allow them the opportunity to develop independent, critical thinking skills.
-We want students to have the confidence to undertake new challenges and to have a wide range of experiences, through Assemblies, Guest speakers, Educational trips, ECAs, Concerts, Shows, MUN and Whole School events.
+Philosophy for Children (P4C) will be offered to all Primary Pupils to allow them the opportunity to develop independent, critical thinking skills.
+We want pupils to have the confidence to undertake new challenges and to have a wide range of experiences, through assemblies, guest speakers, educational trips, ECAs, concerts, shows, MUN and whole school events.

-2. Enable students to distinguish right from wrong and to respect civil and criminal law We expect students to understand that while different people may legitimately hold different views as to what is 'right' and 'wrong', all people are subject the laws of the host country.
+2. Enable Pupils to distinguish right from wrong and to respect civil and criminal law

+We expect pupils to understand that while different people may legitimately hold different views as to what is 'right' and 'wrong', all people are subject to the laws of the host country.

-Students will be encouraged to develop their own moral sense and to understand the impact of their actions on other people.
+Pupils will be encouraged to develop their own moral sense and to understand the impact of their actions on other people.
 Raising awareness in assemblies of the importance of children developing and showing empathy, respect and caring for one another will be given a high priority.

-NIA will take steps as are reasonably practicable to ensure that where political issues are brought to the attention of students such as during Debating ECAs / Model United Nation (MUN) discussions, they are offered a balanced presentation of opposing views.
+NIA will take steps as are reasonably practicable, to ensure that where political issues are brought to the attention of Pupils such as during Debating ECAs / Model United Nation (MUN) discussions, they are offered a balanced presentation of opposing views.